Internal FCC Report Shows Republican Net Neutrality Narrative Is False - Slashdot

 - Your "warning" seems more like a threat?
 Are you a paid astro-turfer or simply a coward who is trying to reduce their coward guilt?

-The corporations that run these major companies that are busy buying out the government are run largely by Democrats.
-There are no good guys

-Title should be "Republican Narrative is False" (Score:3)
+Title should be "Republican Narrative is False" (Score:4, Informative)